Asocks-proxy/API/README.md

 Repository currently contains code examples in PHP and Go, which bring **Asocks API** into play.

-These examples create a new proxy port, retrieve a list of proxy addresses, and perform a check on all of them.
-Output names of the retrieved proxies.
+These examples create a new proxy port, retrieve a list of proxy addresses, e.t.c.
+Each directory contains a corresponding Readme.

 Please note that working with proxy ports and performing certain actions using proxy services may have legal implications.

 <br/><br/>

-To get **API Key**, sign up on [asocks.com](https://asocks.com/c/2SII).
+To get **API Key**, sign up to [asocks.com](https://asocks.com/c/2SII).
 Be sure to check out the promo below to get 5GB worth of traffic for free!

 <br/><br/>